joemoose/psiops/docs/combat.md

 # Combat

-Combat is like any risky action: attacking requires an *action roll* to deal damage, and defending against an attack requires an *action roll* to avoid damage.
+Combat is like any risky action: attacking requires an *action roll* to deal damage, and defending against an attack requires an *action roll* to avoid taking damage.
 Details follow.

 ## Combat Sequence